WordPress.com Business Plan Review – What You Get And Is It Worth It?

 While that’s great, if you choose to become a WordPress.com Business customer, you’ll effectively be cutting out the middleman and hosting your website directly with the company whose founder helped to create WordPress, and who continues to support the development of this software.

 You also get 24/7 access to the WordPress.com support staff, or Happiness Engineers as they like to call them, via the live chat and email ticketing channels.
-During testing for this WordPress.com Business review, the support staff were both responsive and helpful.
+During testing for this WordPress.com Business review, the support staff was both responsive and helpful.

 So, in theory, if there’s anyone who knows how to host, manage and support WordPress websites and their owners, it should be WordPress.com.